 Palliative medicine is designed for anyone with a serious illness that has the potential to shorten the patient’s life, such as cancer, dementia, heart disease, COPD, liver disease, renal failure, stroke, cystic fibrosis, congenital malformations and extreme prematurity.
 Palliative medicine goes beyond treating a disease.
 It focuses on providing relief from symptoms, pain and the stress associated with having a serious illness.
 It involves listening to patients so their treatment is aligned with what is important to them.
-It works to enhance the patient’s, as well as his or her family’s or caregiver’s, quality of life.
+It works to enhance the patient’s quality of life, as well as that of his or her family or caregiver.

 Palliative care is offered early and throughout an illness.
 It doesn’t mean foregoing curative treatments.
 And it doesn’t mean giving up your primary care provider to meet with a palliative care physician.
 It is rather an extra layer of care from specially trained or specially certified palliative care physicians.